 Bush Varieties Do Not Need Their Side Shoots Removed

-I’m sometimes asked, which bush, cherry variety would you recommend for beginners?
+I’m sometimes asked, which bush, cherry variety would you recommend?

 Tumbling Tom is an excellent choice because it doesn’t become too leggy in low light conditions.
 As a trailing bush type, it does not require its side shoots removed.